Legal Requirements for Hiring in Kenya

 PAYE rates for 2024: 10% on first KSh 24,000, 25% on KSh 24,001-32,333, up to 35% above KSh 800,000 annually; remit by 9th working day monthly via iTax.
 Employers must register for a KRA PIN and use the iTax portal for PAYE tax compliance.
 This ensures smooth payroll setup during employee onboarding.

-Statutory deductions include five main items: PAYE, NSSF Tier I/II, SHIF at 2.75% each for employer and employee, Housing Levy at 1.5% each, and HELB advances if applicable.
+Statutory deductions include five main items: PAYE, NSSF Tier I/II at 6% each side, SHIF at 2.75% of gross deducted from the employee, Housing Levy at 1.5% from the employee with 1.5% matched by the employer, and HELB advances if applicable.
 Calculate these from gross salary to determine net pay.
 Accurate records prevent KRA compliance penalties.

 Use payroll software like QuickBooks Kenya at $25 per month for auto-calculation and P9 form generation.
 It simplifies monthly remittances and integrates with iTax, NSSF portal, and SHIF portal.
 This tool supports employer obligations under Kenya employment laws.